webmeshproj/webmesh-vdi/deploy/charts/kvdi/README.md

 If you'd like to see an example of the `helm` values for using vault as the secrets backend, you can find documentation in the [examples](../../examples/example-vault-helm-values.yaml) folder.
 There are examples for LDAP and OIDC authentication in the same folder.

+For an up-to-date and complete list of all available options see the [API Reference](../../doc/appv1.md).

 ### Enabling Metrics